JwA-Digital-Stars/Fictional-Food-Finder/README.md

 git clone https://github.com/JwA-Digital-Stars/Frontend-Fictional-Food-Finder

+After that, you will need to have an EC2 set up on AWS as well as a S3 Bucket.
+Once you have those, make sure Java 8, and Jenkins is installed on that EC2.

 ## Usage

 ## Contributors
-Alex Junker
+* Alex Junker
-Patrick Downton
+* Patrick Downton
-Jose Gomez
+* Jose Gomez